-Services that are covered for you What you must pay when you get these services Emergency careEmergency care refers to services that are:Furnished by a provider qualified to furnish emergency Cost sharing for covered services within the United States. and its territories applies toward the annual out-of-pocket maximum. services, and Needed to evaluate or stabilize an emergency medical condition.
-A medical emergency is when you, or any other prudent layperson In-Network \$90 copayment each Medicare- covered emergency room visit with an average knowledge of health and medicine, believe you have medical symptoms that require immediate medical attention to prevent loss of life, loss of a limb or loss of function of a limb.
-The medical symptoms may be an illness, injury, severe pain or a within the United States and its territories.\$90 per incident for each non-Medicare covered emergency room medical condition that is quickly getting worse.
-Cost sharing for necessary emergency services furnished out-of- network is the same as for such services furnished in-network. visit outside the United States and its territories.
-Out-of-Network If you are admitted as an inpatient within 24 hours for the same condition, you pay \$0 for the emergency room visit.
-When Emergency care is received outside the United States and its territories (worldwide coverage) , you will be responsible for \$90 copayment each Medicare- covered emergency room visit within the United States and its territories. \$90 per incident.
+When Emergency care is received outside the United States and its territories (worldwide coverage), you will be responsible for \$90 per incident.
 Network Health Medicare Anywhere will pay the remaining cost per incident up to the maximum \$100,000 every year.
 Some facilities may bill Network Health directly, and this is the preferred method, using U.S. dollars.
 Other facilities may require you to pay the full cost of your care, and you will need to ask us to reimburse you for your costs.
 In this situation, you will be required to provide documents that may include a copy of the bill, proof of payment and English-language medical records (charges should be converted to U.S. dollars) for reimbursement up to the maximum of \$100,000.
-Prescription drugs are not covered. \$90 per incident for each non- Medicare covered emergency room visit outside the United States and its territories.
+Prescription drugs are not covered.

+Cost sharing for covered services within the United States. and its territories applies toward the annual out-of-pocket maximum.